-Colleges and universities across the globe are putting huge amounts of hours and money into making their institutions more friendly and inclusive to all students.
+Colleges and universities across the globe are putting huge amounts of effort into making their institutions more friendly and inclusive.
 In 2016, Brown University announced that it would dedicate $100 million to diversity and inclusion.
 There are many other such investments across North America and the globe.

-Aside from initiatives to improve the diversity of faculty and staff, the physical resources available to students are also very important, and demonstrate that colleges and universities are taking meaningful steps to provide everything a student may need.
+Aside from initiatives to improve the diversity of faculty and staff, the physical resources available to students are also very important.
+It demonstrates that colleges and universities are taking meaningful steps to provide everything a student may need.

-Looking for and starting at a college can be stressful – it’s the first time students are moving away from home, going to a new place and meeting a lot of new people.
+Looking for and attending a college for the first time can be stressful.
+It’s the first time students are moving away from home, going to a new place and meeting a lot of new people.
 Knowing that they are entering a place that is open and inclusive to people of all race, gender, and religion can provide a lot of comfort.

 Interactive campus maps are a great way to bring all of your campus inclusivity resources into one, easy-to-search location, and making it easy to find those resources.

 Below are several different resources that are important to highlight on campus.

 In 2018, researchers at Clark University and the University of Massachusetts at Amherst surveyed 500+ transgender and gender-nonconforming students on what institutions offer accommodations for these students, and what accommodations are the most important to them, which turned out to be gender-neutral bathrooms on campus.

 Gender-neutral bathrooms help many students feel more comfortable and safe on campus, so this is something worth displaying to current and potential students.
 Colorado State University uses its interactive campus map to highlight inclusive services highlighted, including all of the gender-neutral bathrooms around campus.
 When a student clicks on an icon on the map, a pop-up window is displayed with more information about the exact location of the restroom.